 In the male genitalia, uncus sinuate in distal view.
 Valve with about 16 large stridulatory scales that are rounded-truncate, broad at the ends.
 Harpe with process short, not dentate.
 Aedeagus with apex asymmetrical, both processes dentate.

 A rainforest species in southern China, frequenting small clearings.
 It breeds in these on woody Vitaceae hanging from the canopy.

 LARVA: Present in the rainy season.
 Up until the final instar the larva rests along the midrib on the underside of leaves.
 In the final instar it retreats by day to brown woody stems, generally only feeding at night on mature leaves.
 Not a very active species.
 Eats very little compared to other larvae of similar size.

 PUPA: Similar in shape to that of Acosmeryx, and almost immobile.
 Formed in cell of leaves held together with silk strands.

 Larval hostplants.
 Species of Vitaceae, particularly the mature leaves.
-A larva found on Tetrastigma was reared on Parthenocissus inserta.
+A larva found on Tetrastigma in Xishuangbanna was reared on Parthenocissus inserta.

 China: Yunnan (Cangyuan; Yexianggu, Xishuangbanna; Simao/Pu'er); Xizang/Tibet (Xiachayu, Zayu County).

-From Nepal, Bhutan and Sikkim/Assam (India), across Thailand and southwestern China to Selangor, Peninsular Malaysia.
+From Nepal, Bhutan and northeastern India (Subhasish Arandhara, 2017), across Thailand and southwestern China to Selangor, Peninsular Malaysia.